-1. Nature and purpose of the Takeovers Code and Share Repurchase Code

-- 1.1 The Takeovers Code and the Share Repurchase Code have been issued by the SFC in consultation with the Panel. - 1.2 The primary purpose of the Codes is to afford fair treatment for shareholders who are affected by takeovers, mergers and share repurchases.
+- 1. Nature and purpose of the Takeovers Code and Share Repurchase Code - 1.1 The Takeovers Code and the Share Repurchase Code have been issued by the SFC in consultation with the Panel. - 1.2 The primary purpose of the Codes is to afford fair treatment for shareholders who are affected by takeovers, mergers and share repurchases.
 The Codes seek to achieve fair treatment by requiring equality of treatment of shareholders, mandating disclosure of timely and adequate information to enable shareholders to make an informed decision as to the merits of an offer and ensuring that there is a fair and informed market in the shares of companies affected by takeovers, mergers and share repurchases.
 The Codes also provide an orderly framework within which takeovers, mergers and share repurchases are to be conducted. - 1.3 The Codes do not have the force of law.
 They are framed so far as possible in non-technical language and should not be interpreted as if they are statutes.
 The Codes represent a consensus of opinion of those who participate in Hong Kong's financial markets and the SFC regarding standards of commercial conduct and behaviour considered acceptable for takeovers, mergers and share repurchases.
 This consensus of opinion is reflected in rulings made by the Panel when interpreting the Codes given the diverse range of interests represented by the Panel's members.
 Similar standards of commercial conduct and behaviour are applied in other leading financial centres. - 1.4 Those who wish to take advantage of the securities markets in Hong Kong should conduct themselves in matters relating to takeovers, mergers and share repurchases in accordance with the Codes.
-If they do not do so they may find, by way of sanction, that the facilities of such markets are withheld.
+If they do not do so they may find, by way of sanction, that the facilities of such markets are withheld in order to protect the interests of those who participate in Hong Kong's securities markets.
 The Listing Rules expressly require compliance with the Codes.